 “Don’t Notify Me About This Product” button

-For authenticated users, it is trivial to implement such button.
+For authenticated users, it is trivial to implement such a button.
 Since the user is authenticated, the website trusts all calls coming from the frontend and having the token.
 For anonymous users, things are not so straightforward.

 The reason is related to the parameters for such unsubscribe or get-the-subscription-status calls.
-Storing only e-mail, name, and consent in the session is not sufficient for the purpose.
+Storing only e-mail, name, and consent in the session is not sufficient for this purpose.
 It is simply insecure.
-Technically, each subscription can have a hard-to-guess ID being assigned at the moment of subscription, and which would be a great candidate for the parameter for the unsubscribe and get-the-subscription-status APIs.
-It means that the session on the front end should contain a list of complex IDs associated with productIDs so that the unsubscribe-me link could be properly rendered.
-The backend can’t provide the unsubscribe API for which these three pieces would be sufficient.
-If it were so, it would be possible to send unsubscribe requests for e-mails not belonging to the current user.
+Technically, each subscription can have a hard-to-guess ID assigned at the moment of subscription, which would be a great candidate for the parameter for the unsubscribe and get-the-subscription-status APIs.
+It means that the session on the front end should contain a list of complex IDs associated with product IDs so that the unsubscribe-me link can be properly rendered.
+The backend cannot provide an unsubscribe API for which these three pieces would be sufficient.
+If it did, it would be possible to send unsubscribe requests for e-mails not belonging to the current user.

 Alternatively, you can send a confirmation e-mail to a user who created a subscription that was attempted to be revoked.
 This approach adds complexity too.